 I hoped I could.
 It was time to see what United Airlines had to say about this situation.

 Asking United Airlines to offer a refund for this coronavirus flight cancellation

 I sent a request over to United Airlines and asked about Allan’s case.

 The United Airlines representative who contacted Mr. Allan appears to be suggesting in the email that he must cancel his April 16 flight on that day (March 22) to protect the value of the ticket.

 As we know, If United Airlines cancels a flight during the coronavirus pandemic or any other time, then there is no question that a passenger is owed a refund.
 There would be no reason why Mr. Allan would need to have canceled his flight three weeks ahead of the day of departure.

 We’ve been encouraging passengers who want/need a refund to wait it out and not cancel weeks ahead of schedule since there is no benefit to the traveler to cancel early.
 Obviously, there is no way of knowing if a flight will eventually be canceled weeks ahead of schedule.
 So it seems unclear why this representative emailed Mr. Allan on March 22 and asked him to cancel.

-Mr. Allan and his wife are an elderly couple concerned about the state of the traveling world and are unsure if they will be able to travel again during the voucher’s validity.
+Mr. Allan and his wife are an elderly couple concerned about the state of the traveling world.
+They are unsure if they will be able to travel again during the voucher’s validity.
 They are also concerned about having over $8,000 of their money unavailable to them during this troubling time in history.
-Mr. Allan has emailed me many times in the past few days with his fears about losing the value of these tickets and the fact that they need their money back.
+Mr. Allan has emailed me many times with his fears about losing the value of these tickets.
+They really need their money back.

 Given that United is not permitted to transport this couple to Israel on April 16, even if the flight operates, it seems that they should be offered a choice of a refund or a credit.
 And in this case, they would like a refund.
 (Michelle to United Airlines)